-This brief overview of ambient concentrations of NO2 and associated oxidized N compounds in the United States provides estimates of Policy-Relevant Background (PRB) concentrations, i.e., background concentrations used to inform risk and policy assessments for the review of the NAAQS.
+This section provides a brief overview of ambient concentrations of NO_2 and associated oxidized N compounds in the U.S.; it also provides estimates of Policy-Relevant Background (PRB) concentrations, i.e., background concentrations used to inform risk and policy assessments for the review of the NAAQS.

-2.4.1 Ambient Concentrations
+2.4.1.
+Ambient Concentrations

-- Figure 2.4-1 shows the distribution of monitoring sites for NO2 across the United States. - 18 As can be seen from Figure 2.4-1, there are large areas of the United States for which data for - ambient NO2 are either not collected or are collected at very few sites.
-NO2 is monitored mainly - 20 in several large urban areas.
-Few cities have more than two monitors and several large cities, - 21 including Seattle, WA, have none.
-Note that the number of NO2 monitors has been decreasing in - 22 the United States as ambient average concentrations have fallen to a few tenths of the level of the - NAAQS.
-There were, for example, 375 NO2 monitors identified in mid 2006, but only 280 in - 24 November 2007. - 25 Criteria for siting ambient monitors for NAAQS pollutants are given in the SLAMS / - 26 NAMS / PAMS Network Review Guidance (U.S. Environmental Protection Agency, 1998).
-As - 27 might be expected, criteria for siting monitors differ by pollutant.
-NO2 monitors are meant to be - representative of several scales: middle (several city blocks, 300 to 500 m), neighborhood (0.5 - 29 to 4 km), and urban (4 to 50 km).
-Middle- and neighborhood-scale monitors are used to - determine highest concentrations and source impacts, while neighborhood- and urban-scale - 31 monitors are used for monitoring population exposures.
-As can be seen, there is considerable
+Figure 2.4-1 shows the distribution of monitoring sites for NO_2 across the U.S. Data for ambient NO_2 are not collected or collected at very few sites over large areas of the U.S. Few cities have more than two monitors and several large cities, including Seattle, WA, have none.
+Note that the number of NO_2 monitors has been decreasing in the U.S. as ambient average concentrations have fallen to a few tenths of the level of the NAAQS.
+There were, for example, 375 NO_2 monitors identified in mid-2006, but only 280 in November 2007.

+Criteria for siting ambient monitors for NAAQS pollutants are given in the SLAMS / NAMS / PAMS Network Review Guidance (U.S. Environmental Protection Agency, 1998).
+As might be expected, criteria for siting monitors differ by pollutant.
+NO2 monitors are meant to be representative of several scales: middle (several city blocks, 300 to 500 m), neighborhood (0.5 to 4 km), and urban (4 to 50 km).
+Middle- and neighborhood-scale monitors are used to determine highest concentrations and source impacts, while neighborhood- and urban-scale monitors are used for monitoring population exposures.
+As can be seen, there is considerable overlap between monitoring objectives and scales of representativeness.
+The distance of neighborhood- and urban-scale monitor inlets from roadways increases with traffic volume and can vary from 10 to 250 m away from roadways as traffic volume increases.
+Where the distance of an inlet to a road is shorter than the value in this range for the indicated traffic volume on that road, that monitor is classified as middle scale.
+Vertically, the inlets to NO2 monitors can be set at a height from 2 to 15 m.

 Figure 2.4-1.
-Location of ambient NO2 monitors in the United States as of November 5, 2007.
+Location of ambient NO2 monitors in the U.S. as of November 5, 2007.
 Shaded states have NO2 monitors; unshaded states have none.